 Overview of case studies

-is India’s fourth largest metropolitan agglomeration with 9 million inhabitants.
+(Formerly Madras), this is India’s fourth largest metropolitan agglomeration with 9 million inhabitants.
 Founded in 1640, and a major centre of the British empire, its growth has been phenomenal only since around 1990.
 While the city-region operates roughly in accordance to a master plan, governance outside city corporation limits is subject to many forms and levels of authority.

 At the centre of this wider region is Greater Manchester (GM), a predominantly urban area, home to 2.7 million people and covering an area of 1,277km2.
-GM has a unique 200 year history as the hub of the UK’s industrial revolution, political revolution, and digital revolution.
+GM has a unique 200 year history as the hub of the UK’s industrial revolution, political change, and digital revolution.

 Overall, this region has a relatively mature system of spatial planning and governance for a largely urbanised population with medium growth.
 However, there are major issues with housing pressures, economic and social segregation, urban-rural disconnections, fragmented climate-environment governance.
 There is also massive uncertainty on the implications of the Brexit, along with possible opportunities.